Effective the end of spring 2022 semester, the UNC System Office is ending the UNC Online program.

 - Student will be charged by their home institution.
 Student is responsible for payment by published deadline.
 Students enrolling at UNC Chapel Hill pay additional tuition fees directly to UNC Chapel Hill.

 - The Financial Aid Office at UNC Asheville determines eligibility for financial aid.
 Financial aid is awarded, disbursed and accounted for by the Financial Aid Office at UNC Asheville.
 Students should apply for financial aid solely through the Financial Aid Office at UNC Asheville.
-Failure to comply with this policy could jeopardize the student’s eligibility to receive future financial aid funds, and/or require repayment of funds received for attendance at the visited institution.
+Failure to comply with this policy could jeopardize the student’s eligibility to receive future financial aid funds, and/or require repayment of funds received for attendance at the host institution.

 - Students may NOT enroll in a UNC Online course(s) during the last 30 hours of enrollment at UNC Asheville.
 Courses to satisfy major competencies must be taken at UNC Asheville.